pranavgade20/common-coalition-convert/README.md

 # common-coalition-convert
-A project to copy tour details from your coalition app to your common app and vice versa.
+A project to copy your details from your coalition app to your common app and vice versa.